MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ## What is the Azure Quantum Resource Estimator?

-The Azure Quantum Resource Estimator is a powerful tool that allows you to estimate the resources needed to execute a given quantum algorithm on a fault-tolerant quantum computer.
+The Azure Quantum Resource Estimator is a tool that allows you to estimate the resources needed to execute a given quantum algorithm on a fault-tolerant quantum computer.

 It provides the total number of physical and logical qubits, runtime, , as well as details of the formulas and values used for each estimate.
 This means algorithm development becomes the focus, with the goal of optimizing performance and decreasing cost.
 With the Azure Quantum Resource Estimator, you can compare qubit technologies, quantum error correction schemes, and other hardware characteristics to understand how they impact the resources needed to run a quantum program.